the-milanov/aspnet-identity-management/README.md

 RoleManager is for roles, what UserManager is for users.

 [Authorize(Users = "...", Roles="...")] attribute parameters can be used to further constraint controller/action access.

+## ASP.NET Web API Overview

+Built on top of MVC to provide functionality needed for RESTful service development.

+App_Start has WebApiConfig.cs that handles api configuration, and api routing, not done by RouteConfig.cs

+ApiController is type inherited by application controllers.

+BaseUrl/Help provides generated api docs.

+Commonly used tools for testing are Postman & Fiddler.

+**Actions:**

+Action methods names match HTTP method, that is used to access them.

+GET/POST/PUT/DELETE api/controller

+Action return types can be string, int, IEnumerable\<T> and so on, or types derived from IHttpActionResult, such as Ok(), NotFound(), ...

+Route attribute above action method, can specify custom route to access it.

+[FromBody] & [FromUri] can be used on action method parameters to specify their origin.